-This feature is available to customers whose subscription includes Terminus's Advanced Analytics or the TEAM Pro package.
+This feature is available to customers whose subscription includes Terminus's Advanced Analytics or Opportunity Journey, specifically.

 What is the Opportunity Journey report?